WebOfTrustInfo/rwot3-sf/draft-documents/hubs.md

 ## by Daniel Buchner, Wayne Vaughan, and Ryan Shea

 Hubs let you securely store and share data.
 A Hub is a datastore containing semantic data objects at well-known locations.
 Each object in a Hub is signed by an identity and accessible via a globally recognized API format that explicitly maps to semantic data objects.
-Hubs are addressable via a unique identifiers maintained in a global namespace.
+Hubs are addressable via unique identifiers maintained in a global namespace.

 ## Single Address for Multiple Hub Instances

-A single entity may have one or more instances of a Hub, all of which are addressable via a URI routing mechanism linked to the entity’s identifier.
+A single entity may have one or more instances of a Hub, all of which are addressable via a URI-routing mechanism linked to the entity’s identifier.
 Hub instances sync state changes, ensuring the owner can access data and attestations from anywhere, even when offline.

 ## Syncing Data to Multiple Hubs

 Hub instances must sync data without requiring master-slave relationships or forcing a single implementation for storage or application logic.
 This requires a shared replication protocol for broadcasting and resolving changes.
-[CouchDB](http://docs.couchdb.org/en/2.0.0/replication/protocol.html), an open source Apache project, will be the data syncing protocol Hubs must implement.
+[CouchDB](http://docs.couchdb.org/en/2.0.0/replication/protocol.html), an open source Apache project, will be the data-syncing protocol Hubs must implement.
 It features an eventually consistent, master-master replication protocol that can be decoupled from the default storage layer provided by CouchDB.

 ## Well-Known URIs

 Existing web servers need to interact with Hubs.
-We are using the IETF convention for globally defined resources that predictably reside at well know locations as detailed in [RFC 5785 well-known URIs][13f07ee0] and the [well-known URI directory][6cc282d2].
+We are using the IETF convention for globally defined resources that predictably reside at well-known locations as detailed in [RFC 5785 well-known URIs][13f07ee0] and the [well-known URI directory][6cc282d2].
 Hubs are accessible via the path: /.well-known/identity/:id, wherein the last segment of the path is the target ID for the identity you wish to interact with.

 ## API Routes